 Create an anchor chart as you stop to make observations, ask questions, take note of story elements, or make predictions.

-How can I use them to introduce new skills?
+How can I use anchor charts to introduce new skills?

-Now that you’ve gotten the basics of Anchor Chart 101 down, it’s time to get inspired!
-Here are links to some of the newest compilation articles on WeAreTeachers:
+Now that you’ve got the basics of Anchor Chart 101, it’s time to get inspired!
+Here are links to the best chart compilation articles on WeAreTeachers:

 - 19 Classroom Management Anchor Charts

 - 40 Must-Have Anchor Charts for Teaching Writing of All Kinds